msinton/random/Data-Intensive-Applications.md

 - Snapshot Isolation can be used for this detection.
 MySQL does not do this, so some argue it fails to provide true snapshot isolation.
 - do not require application code to use any special features - can forget to use atomic operations and ok?

-**Question I have:**
+**Thoughts:**
 So a trx is aborted - which means the application sees a failed trx.
 Which means it can retry it.
-Is it always this simple?

 #### Compare-and-set
 Can fail because the where clause could be reading from an old version!
 So the set succeeds but the compare was actually false!